Last updated December 19, 2022.

 Micronutrients are the nutrients that the body needs in very small amounts.

 These include vitamins, minerals, antioxidants, and phytonutrients.

-B Vitamins — The Happy Vitamins
+B Vitamins: The Happy Vitamins

-Vitamin B12, however, is one of the most common vitamin deficiencies.
+First, vitamin B12 is one of the most common vitamin deficiencies.

-In the US, an estimated 40% of adults are B12-deficient.
-(15)
+In the US, it’s estimated that 40% of adults are B12-deficient.